How to redact pdf using java – Complete GroupDocs Tutorial

 Development Environment Checklist

-• IDE with good Maven integration (IntelliJ IDEA, Eclipse, VS Code)
+• IDE with Maven support (IntelliJ IDEA, Eclipse, VS Code).

 Licensing Considerations

 For development and testing, grab a free temporary license.
-Production deployments require a full license, but the trial gives you everything you need to evaluate the library’s capabilities.
+Production deployments require a full license, but the trial gives you the full feature set for evaluation.

 import com.groupdocs.annotation.Annotator;